Treatment for Psychoses at CHMC in Dubai

 Thought insertion

-Thought insertion is a belief that one's thoughts are made by someone else.
-Picture of a brain with syringes insight
+Thought insertion is the belief that one's thoughts are made by someone else.
+Treatment of psychoses

-Thought insertion is a belief that one’s thoughts are made by someone else
+Thought insertion is the belief that one’s thoughts are made by someone else

 Somatic delusions

 A somatic delusion is a person’s wrong and not correctable belief that his/her organs or body shape are ill or abnormal.
 The person can be convinced that the body is not symmetrical or that its parts are distorted.
 Sometimes a person can be convinced that some part of the body is atrophic (decreased muscle bulk).
-On other occasions, he might think not to be able to move a part of his body or move at all.
-The imagined but for the patient fully real problem can lead to protecting the imaginary affected part of the body or stopping moving.
+On other occasions, he might think he is not able to move a part of his body or move at all.
+The imagined conviction can lead to protecting a part of the body or stopping movement.
 Not moving his legs, arms, or head can lead to real muscle atrophy and stiffness of the joints; abandoning walking can cause full invalidism.

 Bizarre and not bizarre somatic delusions

-The scenarios behind the non-bizarre somatic delusion are theoretically possible, but by closer investigation it could be proved that they are the product of the person’s phantasy.
+The scenarios behind the non-bizarre somatic delusion are theoretically possible, but by closer investigation it could be proved that they are the product of the person’s fantasy.

 Disorders with somatic delusions

-The somatic delusions can appear in delusional disorder, schizophrenia, dismorphic disorder, depression with psychotic features, or dementia.
+The somatic delusions can appear in delusional disorder, schizophrenia, dysmorphic disorder, depression with psychotic features, or dementia.
 A form of somatic delusion is body dysmorphia.
-Temporarily somatic delusions can also be observed by intoxication with delirium.
+Temporarily, somatic delusions can also be observed with intoxication with delirium.

 Somatic Symptom Disorder (SSD)

 Mental health researchers have also identified somatic delusions.
 Somatic Symptom Disorder (SSD), formerly called Somatoform Disorder, is such a condition.
-Disorders Related to Somatic Symptom Disorder are hypochondriasis and the Conversion Disorder.
+Disorders Related to Somatic Symptom Disorder are hypochondriasis also called “conversion disorder.”
 Patients with hypochondriasis firmly believe they have a serious disease despite the opposite medical evidence.
-In the conversion disorder, people experience symptoms such as pain, neurological symptoms, or gastrointestinal problems without any identifiable medical condition.
+In conversion disorder, people experience symptoms such as pain, neurological symptoms, or gastrointestinal problems without any identifiable medical condition.

 Monosymptomatic Hypochondriacal Psychosis (MHP)

 The somatic delusions can also appear in Monosymptomatic Hypochondriacal Psychosis (MHP).
 The Monosymptomatic Hypochondriacal Psychosis is a different entity than hypochondria.
-Hypochondria (also called hypochondriasis) is a sub-category of the Somatic Symptom Disorder.
+Hypochondria (also called hypochondriasis) is a subcategory of the Somatic Symptom Disorder.
 In hypochondria, the somatic delusions are “less deep,” allowing the affected individual some insight that the delusions don’t make sense, despite the fact that they can’t oppose the ideas.
-In hypochondriacs, the logic says “it can’t be,” but the feelings undermine the logic, and the latter surrender.
+In hypochondriacs, the logic says, “It can’t be,” but the feelings undermine the logic, and the latter surrenders.

 Hallucinations